vrtbl/passerine/README.md

 to get started.

 ### Who started this?
-This is maiden project of The Veritable Computation Initiative.
+This is first project of The Veritable Computation Initiative.
 Our goal is to improve the tools developers use to write software.

 So far, all of Passerine has been developed by a